Title

 • Controlling collection and release of data while safeguarding the privacy of patients and providing appropriate safeguards for medical care providers

-• Promoting the awareness and appropriate use of health care data and information and
+• Promoting the awareness and appropriate use of health care data and information

 • Evaluating the usefulness of the DOC process